skip to main content

 Hours of operation

-Dinner & Live Music continues on the 1st and 3rd Saturdays in March, goes to three Saturdays in April and moves to every Saturday in May.
-You can download our entire band schedule for 2024, as well as see the schedule for the upcoming month at the right.
+Dinner & Live Music is weekly on Saturdays.
+You can see the Saturday night dinner menus here.
+You can download our entire band schedule for 2024, as well as see the upcoming schedule at the right.

-You can now make reservations for Saturday night Dinner & Live Music by calling the Store at 503.678.1605 or through the Half Pint Brothers reservation page at: half-pint-brothers.resOS.com/booking.
+You can now make reservations for Saturday night Dinner & Live Music by calling the Store at 503.678.1605 or through the Half Pint Brothers reservation page here.

 Half Pint Brothers